r1karim/classroom-manager/README.md

 ## Instructions

+NOTE: Make sure to run all commands in the same directory as the files!

 1. Install requirements
-    Run this command in your terminal or command prompt, in the same directory as the files: `pip install requirements.txt`
+    Run this command in your terminal or command prompt: `pip install requirements.txt`

 2. Run the website
     Run this command: `python run.py`